-What does it mean to build a brand?
-First, the problem with the word “branding” is that it means many different things to different people.
-Industry pros are always defining it in esoteric ways and business owners mostly think of it as the process of getting a logo, a fancy website, pro photography and cool fonts.
+The problem with the word “brand” is that it means many different things to different people.
+Industry pros are always defining “branding” in esoteric ways and business owners mostly think of it as the process of getting a logo, a fancy website, pro photography and cool fonts.

 And that’s exactly why lots of business owners don’t think they need branding.
 Lots of businesses succeed without having those things.

 But let me ask you this: